oxheadalpha/smart-contracts/multi_asset/multi_asset.md

 Only non-standard transfer functions MAY allow tokens to be sent to a recipient contract that does NOT implement the necessary `multi_token_receiver` hook functions.

-#### Receiver contract implementation guidelines
+#### Token owner contract implementation guidelines

 This specification focuses on token transfer logic only.
 Implementation of the actual token receiver contract may differ depending on the particular business use-case.
 However, potential locking of tokens on the receiver account must be taken into consideration.

+Token owner contract MUST implement `multi_token_receiver` interface to receive tokens.

-By default, tokens transfer **from** a receiver to another contract can be initiated only by the receiver itself.
-If receiver contract implementation does not allow to initiate such transfer and/or add operators (which also can be performed only by the receiver), tokens will remain locked on such receiver forever.
+By default, transfer **from** a token owner to another contract can be initiated only by the owner itself.
+If owner contract implementation does not allow to initiate such transfer and/or add operators (which also can be performed only by the owner), tokens will remain locked on such contract forever.

-There are a few possible ways to enable transferring tokens from a receiver contract.
-The concrete implementation of multi asset contract and/or receiver contract may use the following strategies or their combination:
+There are a few possible ways to enable transferring tokens from a token owner contract.
+The concrete implementation of multi asset contract and/or owner contract may use the following strategies or their combination:

   1. Add administrative entry points to multi asset contract to allow burn